lawrenceevalyn/MASTERS-ESSAY/research-log.md

+## 4 August 2014

+Realizing that google OCR is much, much better than NCCO, probably due to quality of PDFs?
+Definitely thinking that re-OCR-ing from pdfs is going to be my best bet.
+Not sure about copyright status of google books?
+Have to research whether I can extract PDFs (or, please, heaven, please!) txt files *without* breaking DRM.

+It does look like, with NCCO Corvey as a back up, a lot more of these are available than I though.
+I expect I'll have 150 to 200 in the end!

 ## 3 August 2015

 Very annoyed to discover that #101, TALES OF TERROR, is in *verse*! **Verse!!** Not a novel at all!
 And this on top of, apparently, not really being written by Matthew Lewis.